Skip to main content

 The amount of net income to which the reduction will be applied may not exceed the amount of 300,000 euros per year .

-In the event that several irregular returns of the same nature are obtained, and their amount exceeds the limit of 300,000 euros of the maximum amount on which to apply the 30% reduction, the maximum reduction will be distributed proportionally among all the returns of that nature.
+In the event that several irregular returns of the same nature are obtained, and their amount exceeds the limit of 300,000 euros of maximum amount on which to apply the 30% reduction, the maximum reduction will be distributed proportionally between all the returns of that nature.

-Transitory rules: Income received in fractions before January 1, 2015
+Transitory rules: Income received in installments before January 1, 2015

-Income from movable capital, with a generation period of more than two years, that was received in fractions prior to January 1, 2015, with the right to apply the reduction of article 26.2 of the Personal Income Tax Law in its wording in force on December 31, 2014, may continue to apply the reduction due to irregularity provided for in the aforementioned article, with the current reduction of 30 percent and the limit of the maximum reduction base of 300,000 euros, to each of the fractions that are charged from January 1, 2015, provided that the quotient resulting from dividing the number of years of generation, computed from date to date, by the number of tax periods of fractionation, is greater than two.
+Income from movable capital, with a generation period of more than two years, which was received in installments prior to 1 January 2015, with the right to apply the reduction in article 26.2 of the Personal Income Tax Law as worded as of 31 December 2014, may continue to apply the reduction for irregularities provided for in the aforementioned article, with the current reduction of 30% and the limit of the maximum reduction base of 300,000 euros, to each of the installments imputed as of 1 January 2015, provided that the quotient resulting from dividing the number of years of generation, computed from date to date, by the number of tax periods of installment payment, is greater than two.

-However, in the case of income derived from commitments acquired prior to January 1, 2015 that were scheduled to begin to be collected in fractions in tax periods beginning on that date, the replacement of the form of collection initially agreed upon for its collection in a single tax period will not alter the beginning of the yield generation period.
+However, in the case of income derived from commitments acquired prior to 1 January 2015, which were scheduled to begin being collected in installments in tax periods beginning on or after that date, the substitution of the initially agreed method of collection for collection in a single tax period will not alter the start of the period for generating the income.